 “En me renversant, ils n’ont abattu à Saint Domingue que le tronc de l’arbre de la liberté des noirs.
 Il repoussera par des racines parce qu’elles sont profondes et nombreuses.” | “In overthrowing me, they have only felled the trunk of the tree of black liberty in Saint Domingue.
 It will regrow from the roots because they are deep and many.”

-What does that have to do with pumpkin soup?
+What does this history have to do with pumpkin soup?
 Everything!
 Throughout their reign of terror, the French forbade Haitians from drinking pumpkin soup.
-As a symbol of freedom, all Haitians, no matter where we are on the planet, we drink pumpkin soup (soup joumou) every Independence Day since 1804.
+As a symbol of freedom, all Haitians, no matter where we are on the planet, drink soup joumou every Independence Day.
+They have done so since January 1, 1804.

 The best and most authentic recipe is below.